zkutasi/adventofcode-2018/README.md

 ## DAY 22
 * Part1 only requires a naive approach with lots of calculations
 * Part2 was much harder: One would require a heap-queue of nodes, storing the nodes that made a distance shorter.
 Also the neighbor-calculation is custom, accomodating the tool-switch (Note that you can only switch to one other tool at a specific cell, and switch only if you absolutely need to, otherwise you should keep going, as it is the cheapest cost).
 Took me ages to fine-tune the algorithm, as none of the online Dijkstra variations are good, or usable here: One needs to avoid calling heapify, as it is very costly, and also one needs to visit Nodes multiple times, each time their cost reduces.
 For the state value, one needs to use also the tool that achieved that state, as it could turn out that another tool end up in a shorter distance.
 Ended up not returning prematurely, but printing out all of the solutions the algorithm provides.
+* Also using a boundary - hardcoded now -, to limit the problem space, as there are 10kx10k Nodes, I ended up with memory issues, and python just hanged during the execution, eating up GBs of memory.
+One needs to fine-tune this boundary value for the issue at hand to get a good result.
+* Evaluation is as lazy as I could get it do be lazy

 ## DAY 23